iamericfletcher/awesome-r-learning-resources/readme.md

 - [Awesome R Shiny](https://github.com/grabear/awesome-rshiny) - A curated list of resources for R Shiny.
 Author: Rob Gilmore.
 - [Building Shiny Applications with R Tutorial (Deprecated)](https://rstudio.github.io/shiny/tutorial/#) - Introductory tutorial to Shiny.
 Note, this tutorial is deprecated.
 Author: RStudio.
 - [Building Shiny apps - an interactive tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial/) - This tutorial is a hands-on activity complement to a set of [presentation slides](https://docs.google.com/presentation/d/1dXhqqsD7dPOOdcC5Y7RW--dEU7UfU52qlb0YD3kKeLw/edit) for learning how to build Shiny apps.
 Author: Dean Attali.
-- [How to Start with Shiny](https://vimeo.com/rstudioinc/review/131218530/212d8a5a7a) - Detailed introductory video tutorial. (created by Garrett Grolemund).
+- [How to Start with Shiny](https://vimeo.com/rstudioinc/review/131218530/212d8a5a7a) - Detailed introductory video tutorial.
+Author: Garrett Grolemund.
 - [Learn Shiny](https://shiny.rstudio.com/tutorial/) - The video and written tutorials on this page are primarily designed for users who are new to Shiny and want a guided introduction.
 Author: RStudio.
 - [Shiny Articles](https://shiny.rstudio.com/articles/) - Various articles covering individual Shiny topics at a more advanced level.
 Author: RStudio.

 ### Viz

-- [Awesome ggplot2](https://github.com/erikgahner/awesome-ggplot2) - A curated list of awesome ggplot2 tutorials, packages etc. (created by Erik Gahner Larsen).
+- [Awesome ggplot2](https://github.com/erikgahner/awesome-ggplot2) - A curated list of awesome ggplot2 tutorials, packages etc. Author: Erik Gahner Larsen.
 - [Chart Suggestions — A thought-starter on choosing the way to show your data](https://extremepresentation.typepad.com/files/choosing-a-good-chart-09.pdf).
 Author: Andrew Abela, Ph.D.
 - [Color Hex Color Codes](https://www.color-hex.com/) - Author: the people at Color-Hex.
 - [Combine Multiple GGPlots into a Figure](https://www.datanovia.com/en/lessons/combine-multiple-ggplots-into-a-figure/) - Author: Alboukadel Kassambara.